natelewis/edwin-the-assistant/README.md

 http://www.edwintheassistant.com/

 You will be able to talk to your Edwin quickly with zero configuration.
-Then once you feel out what is going on, how you want to interact with him, you can set up a client.
+Then once you feel for what is going on, you can set up a client for long term use.
 If you want to skip the tool completely and work with the modules and json structures manually you can do this basic install:

 ``` sh
 git clone https://github.com/natelewis/edwin-the-assistant.git